 Grayson Earle is a new media artist and educator.
 He has worked as a Visiting Professor at Oberlin College and the New York City College of Technology, and a part-time lecturer at Parsons and Eugene Lang at the New School.
-He is the creator of Bail Bloc and a member of The Illuminator art collective.
+He is the co-creator of Bail Bloc (along with Sam Lavigne and Francis Tseng) and a member of The Illuminator art collective.
 He is currently based in Stuttgart, Germany as a fellow at Akademie Schloss Solitude.

 Brian Clifton is a data scientist who is critical of how the field is used to launder biases and systematize oppression.
 His work employs machine learning, algorithms, automation, and data to expose the anti-human logic of technology and power.

 Francis Tseng is a researcher who designs and implements simulations & games, designs and implements procedural & AI systems, develops software & web applications, and builds software tools.

 Sam Lavigne is an artist and educator whose work deals with data, surveillance, cops, natural language processing, and automation.

 ann haeyoung is an artist currently based in LA.
 She uses video and sculpture to examine questions around technology, identity, and labor.

 Our audio production is by Mimi Charles and Max Ludlow.
 Episode coordination and web design by Caleb Stone.
 This episode was supported by Purchase College.